 The Group's operations are principally carried out in the PRC with most of the transactions settled in Renminbi.
 Part of the Group's cash and bank deposits are denominated in Hong Kong dollars.
-The Group also pays declared dividends in Hong Kong dollars.

 The Group manages its foreign exchange risk by matching the currency of its loans and borrowings with the Group's functional currency of major cash receipts and underlying assets as far as possible.
 As of 31 December 2023, all borrowings were at floating rate.
 As part of its policy, the Group continues to monitor its borrowing profiles, taking into consideration the funding needs and market conditions to minimise the interest rate exposure.
 Any substantial fluctuation in the exchange rate of foreign currencies against Renminbi may have a monetary impact on the Group.